Need a QuickStart?

 Setting the Stage: here, we're setting the Target Layout, and the content of two Target Placeholders.

-Dialing into the multi-style placeholder – we could replace the entire phonetic and noun line in one go since they share the same style (*provided we Escape the Square Bracket charcters, i.e. "\[" and "\]", so they're seen as part of the string), but we're going to split them up here to illustrate how narrow you can get with the replacement.
-We'll add the Subtarget Text Tag to hit both the phonetics and part of speech, then a full-paragraph replacement on the summary:
+Dialing into the multi-style placeholder – we could theoretically replace the entire phonetic and noun line in one go since they share the same style – however, the replacement line would start with a square bracket, which would be interpreted as another tag during the parse.
+We'll need to add the Subtarget Text Tag to hit both the phonetics and part of speech separately, then a full-paragraph replacement on the summary:

 [target-layout: Definition]